Nepal - Trekking in The Himalayas

 Naturally, some time will be spent in Kathmandu itself, as that is where international flights arrive and internal flights depart from.
-However, we will limit it to just a few days, as it is now a very busy city, with many people – and despite the very interesting monuments to be seen, the crowds and resultant pollution is not really something we wish to experience too much.
+However, we will limit it to just a couple of days, as it is now a very busy city, with many people – and despite the very interesting monuments to be seen, the crowds and resultant pollution is not really something we wish to experience too much.
 But it is very cosmopolitan in it’s own way and one always gets a real kick out of a visit!

 Be assured that this will be a ‘once in a lifetime’ opportunity to do something you may always have wanted to do – safe in the hands of someone you have travelled with before – who you know has diligently researched this thrilling adventure, to share with you!
 The photo is of Martin at 14,000 ft, just above the Annapurna Base Camp.
 Not too cold that day either, although the day began well below zero!
 The time of year we have chosen is the dry period and apart from very high up, it’s comfortable to hike in shorts and a tee shirt.
 Nights are of course cooler.

 The Annapurna Conservation Area Project (ACAP) publishes a minimum impact code that combines environmental behaviour with cultural awareness.
 Many of the better trekking agencies adopt and expand this code and we concur.
 In essence, we always avoid buying plastic bottled water.
 You bring your own bottle and fill it with boiled water/tea/hot lemon from your lodge.
 ACAP provide numerous filling stations along the Annapurna Circuit where water bottles can be refilled with UV treated water for a minimal cost.
 Carry purifier drops or tablets as a backup.
 We avoid burning wood for heating or cooking.
 Deforestation is rife in Nepal, and we certainly won’t add to it.
 As far as possible, hot showers are solar powered.